ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Blink Wolf.md

 | Tail | 19.5 lbs | 35 gp |
 | **TOTAL EXTERNAL** | **650 lbs** | **3,300 gp** |

 *(Note: This is GROSS value.
-Subtract ~35 gp for preservation supplies.
-Net is around 3,265 gp.)*
+Subtract 100 gp for preservation supplies - specialized containers for watermelon-sized organs (50 gp) and massive amounts of ice (50 gp).
+Net is around 3,200 gp.)*

 That's 3,300 gold from materials that aren't even the meat.
 More than HALF the total value of the Alpha comes from these external components.